-Step 7.
-Formulaic allocation of Amount A
+Step 7 Formulaic allocation of Amount A

-- The quantum of Amount A will be calculated through a formula that will apply to the tax base of a group (or segment where relevant), with three steps: - A profitability threshold to isolate the residual profit potentially subject to reallocation.
+- The quantum of Amount A will be calculated through a formula that will apply to the tax base of a group (or segment where relevant) with three steps. - A profitability threshold to isolate the residual profit potentially subject to reallocation.
 As a simplifying convention, this will be a profit before tax to revenue ratio. - A reallocation percentage to identify the appropriate share of residual profit to be allocated to market jurisdictions under Amount A. This will be a fixed percentage. - An allocation key to distribute the allocable tax base amongst the eligible market jurisdictions (i.e. where nexus is established for Amount A).
-It will be based on locally sourced in scope revenue. - The quantum of Amount A could be weighted (through variations to the formula) to account for different degrees of digitalisation between in-scope business activities (so called "digital differentiation"), or to account for variations in profitability between different market jurisdictions (so-called "jurisdictional segmentation").
+It will be based on locally sourced in scope revenue. - The quantum of Amount A could be weighted. (through variations to the formula) to account for different degrees of digitalisation between in-scope business activities (so called "digital differentiation"), or to account for variations in profitability between different market jurisdictions (so-called "jurisdictional segmentation").

-Step 8: Marketing and distribution profits safe harbour
+Step 8: Potential marketing and distribution profits safe harbour

-- Where an MNE has a taxable presence in a market jurisdiction, determine the existing marketing and distribution profits. - Determine the safe harbour return, the sum of. (i) Amount A; and (ii) a fixed return for incountry routine marketing and distribution activities. - Compare the safe harbour return with the existing marketing and distribution profits, to determine a potential cap to the Amount A allocation and hence the quantum of Amount A taxable in eligible market jurisdictions. - Where the existing marketing and distribution profit exceeds the safe harbour return, there will be no allocation of Amount A to that market jurisdiction.
+- An option under consideration is to provide a safe harbour where an MNE has a taxable presence in a market jurisdiction to deal with some potential double counting issues - Determine the existing marketing and distribution profits, and determine the safe harbour return, the sum of: (i) Amount A; and (ii) a fixed return for in-country routine marketing and distribution activities. - Compare the safe harbour return with the existing marketing and distribution profits, to determine a potential cap to the Amount A allocation and hence the quantum of Amount A taxable in eligible market jurisdictions. - Where the existing marketing and distribution profit exceeds the safe harbour return, there will be no allocation of Amount A to that market jurisdiction. - NB: Other options are being considered to deal with potential double counting issues.